-Underserved young women/gender non-conforming youth do not have adequate support and opportunities on the pathway to college and career.
+Underserved young women and gender non-conforming youth do not have adequate support and opportunities on the pathway to college and career.
 Meanwhile, companies are severely lacking in class and race diversity—as well as skilled writers.

 “Writing Works” is a workforce development program that creates a win-win for emerging writers, and the schools and companies in need of their talent.